-Vulnerability Tri Consequence Risk Owner If the Council is unable to spend right to buy receipts in set timescale on qualifying capital schemes we will have to pay the money to the Government along with interest at a penalty rate.
-Changes to legislation which reduce income to the HRA.
-The Government is introducing right to buy for Schemes are delayed by either the planning process or unanticipated site problems.
-Imposition of rent reduction proposal.
-Imposition of right to buy scheme Loss of capital resources Revenues cost of penalty interest Loss of rental income Delays in provision of new social housing Increase in housing waiting list Current 30 year business plan may become unsustainable.
-Alan Hall tenants of housing associations financed through the forced sales of Council properties as they become void.
-The initial piloted is being expanded in 2017/18 with funding from the Treasury.
-What will happen beyond 2017/18 remains unclear. which requires the disposal of a large proportion of the Council's void properties.
-Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Position being monitored by the House Building Cabinet Committee and a number of contingency options are available including purchasing on the open market.
+Vulnerability Trig Consequence Risk Owner If the Council is unable to spend right to buy receipts in set timescale on qualifying capital schemes we will have to pay the money to the Government along with interest at a penalty rate.
+Schemes are delayed by either the planning process or unanticipated site problems.
+Loss of capital resources Revenues cost of penalty interest Loss of rental income Delays in provision of new social housing Alan Hall Changes to legislation which reduce income to the HRA.
+Imposition of further restrictions on rent levels.
+Increase in housing waiting list Current 30 year business plan may become unsustainable.
+The Government is introducing repeated tenants of housing associations the forced sales of Council proper become void.
+The initial piloted in 2017/18 with funding from the happen beyond 2017/18 remains financed through erties as they s being expanded Treasury.
+What will which req n of right to buy scheme uires the disposal of a large n of the Council's void Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Position being monitored by the House Building Cabinet Committee and a number of contingency options are available including purchasing on the open market.
 Effective to date as no loss of funds yet.
 Continue close monitoring of financial position.
 Keeping Members fully informed of the potential consequences of their actions.
-Alan Hall No loss of right to buy receipts.
+Alan Hall Loss of right to buy receipts is minimised.
 Monthly Ongoing The Council belongs to the Association of Retained Council Housing which lobbies on such issues.
 Too early to comment yet as the policy is still being developed.
 Monitor policy development/announcem ents and participate in lobbying if appropriate.
 Alan Hall No loss of Council properties to support right to buy for HA tenants.
 Monthly